propublica/sunlight-congress/docs/bills.md

 ### Bill IDs

-Bill identifiers are a combination of the type of bill, the bill number, and the session of Congress a bill was introduced in.
+Bill IDs are a combination of the type of bill, the bill number, and the session of Congress a bill was introduced in.
 They are of the format:

 [type][number]-[session]